Written by Joshua Malin

 When you receive treatment for a service included on your extras policy, you may be able to scan your health fund membership card at your healthcare provider’s HICAPS machine, which will charge your health fund directly for their portion of the costs.
 This way, you’re only required to pay the gap.
 Otherwise, you may need to pay the full cost out of pocket and submit a claims form to be reimbursed at a later date.

 Waiting periods and annual limits for natural therapies

-Beyond waiting periods, another thing to look out for is annual limits.
-This is the limit on the amount of money your health fund will pay towards treatments and services (including natural therapies) within 12 months.
+Aside from waiting periods, another thing to look out for is annual limits.
+This is the limit on the amount your health fund will pay towards treatments and services (including natural therapies) within a 12-month claiming year.

 As Head of Health, Life, and Income Protection Insurance at Compare the Market, Lana Hambilton is passionate about simplifying the comparison process and educating Australians about the value and benefits private health insurance can offer and the critical role it plays in our medical system.
 She firmly believes that health insurance provides choice in one of the most important aspects of life – our health – and has experienced countless cases over the years where peace of mind comes through the ability to choose when, where, and who will treat you.

 Lana has 15 years’ experience in the health insurance and insurance comparison industries.
 She’s also a Board Member of the Private Health Insurance Intermediaries Association.

 Want to know more about health insurance?